Why Don’t We All Become Anarchists?

 The pattern remains invariant: the larger kind of cell is definitely more complex in structure.
 If life forms prior to the bacterial stage had survived, then we’d see an even more anarchic organization, with little or no structure.
 Note that cells are “complex systems” in the sense that they are made of organic molecules; those are the basic building blocks of the cellular system, the molecules, just as the basic building blocks of a galaxy are the stars.

-Poripher (sponge) Vertebrate (owner of the sponge on the left)
+Poripher (sponge) Vertebrate (owner of that sponge)

 On the left, you see one of the simplest kinds of animals: a sponge.
 You know the kitchen sponges, right?
 Forget them.
 Those are plastic ones.
-But before plastics were invented, all sponges — since the ancient times — were natural, like those they sell in Greek drug stores for the babies (and in Mykonos for the tourists), and they used to be “fished” in Greece around the island of Kalymnos, and elsewhere.
+But before plastics were invented, all sponges — since the antiquity — were natural, like those they sell in Greek drug stores for the babies (and in Mykonos for the tourists), and they used to be “fished” in Greece around the island of Kalymnos, and elsewhere.
 But what we call a sponge is not the animal, it is its residence.
 The animal, the sponge, is one of the most anarchic organisms you can meet in the animal kingdom.
 It comprises essentially of isolated cells that move and live relatively autonomously within their residence.
 A sponge is a substance, it doesn’t even have a body.
 Needless to say, it hardly has any structure: no muscles, no organs, not even nerves, which all other animals have (which means, when you cut a sponge it doesn’t feel anything, because it can’t feel anything).
 Its cells are of a few different types, but they don’t form tissues (more precisely, they form the vaguest notion of a tissue).
 Note that there isn’t just one kind, but around 5,000 kinds of sponges.
 And I bet you wouldn’t be surprised at all to learn that sponges appeared early on on our planet, being one of the first and simplest animals.

 In due time, animals evolved.
 It’s not that they just grew bigger (there are animals much smaller than a sponge), but that they started exhibiting more complex behaviors.
 For example, most animals move by themselves, and motion usually implies some characteristics (shape of body, maybe fins, maybe legs, maybe wings, usually eyes, etc.).
-The more behaviors an animal can display, the more complex its body is, generally.
+The more behaviors an animal can exhibit, the more complex its body is, generally.
 This doesn’t mean that animals were becoming more complex as the millions of years were passing by, but that they were “exploring” (while evolving) more and more environments.
 The picture on the right shows a well-known kind of animal, quite banal with respect to its biological characteristics, but capable of writing the present text.
-Normally I should put up there an animal with visibly more complex structures, like a tarantula, but I didn’t have enough horizontal space to do justice to the exquisite structures of the tarantula, so I ended up using my own self.
+Ideally I should put up there an animal with visibly more complex structures, like a tarantula, but I didn’t have enough horizontal space to do justice to the exquisite structures of the tarantula, so I ended up using my boring self.
 Anyway, the advantage is that you are very familiar with the structure of the above yellow-bluish animal: it has a skeleton, internal organs, external parts (limbs, head), circulatory system, digestive system, respiratory system, endocrine system... it’s complex, in short.
 Well, let’s say so.
 Definitely more complex than a sponge.

 Now, you might be wondering, in what sense are animals “complex systems”?
 All right, galaxies are made of stars; cells of molecules; what about animals?
 Why, they’re made of cells, of course.
-In animals like sponges it happens that their cells hardly form anything at all.
+In animals–anarchists, like sponges, it happens that their cells hardly form anything at all.
 In animals like the vertebrates (us, for example), the arthropods (such are the spiders), and many more, cells form complex structures.

 Finally we reach the kinds of complex systems in the realm of biology that correspond exactly to our subject: animal societies.
 Humans, of course, are also animals from a biological standpoint, and their society is a “society of animals”.
 (Granted, some of us, besides biologically, are also “animals” figuratively, but let us ignore this for now.)
 But we won’t examine human societies here, because we reviewed their development (however superficially) from hunter-gatherers to the present state, in the introduction.
 Let’s see examples of other kinds of societies.